shakurocom/KeyboardHandler/README.md

 ## License

-Shakuro.Router is released under the MIT license.
+Shakuro.KeyboardHandler is released under the MIT license.
 [See LICENSE](https://github.com/shakurocom/KeyboardHandler/blob/main/LICENSE.md) for details.

 ## Give it a try and reach us